tom-halpin/pe-dojo-book/content/004g-lifecycle.md

 ## Lifecycle

-The team brainstorm Ideas to create a Prototype or "example of good" for Product Engineering Life Cycle which will:
+The team brainstorm Ideas to create a Prototype or "example of good" for Product Engineering Lifecycle which will:

 - Enable the companies in the group to create new revenue-generating business models.